voices-from-beyond.jpg

 Father Gordon’s gift of himself to us each week comes from the same place as the gift Jesus gave to us in His Birth, but also in His Death and Resurrection.
 That gift and every good gift emanates from the heart of the Father, and as God is love, so too these gifts are gifts of love.

-Cherish the gift that is Jesus, and cherish the gift from his alter christus, Father Gordon as if it comes from the depths of the heart of Jesus, for it does.
+Cherish the gift that is Jesus, and cherish the gift from his Alter Christus, Father Gordon as if it comes from the depths of the heart of Jesus, for it does.
 The gift we receive weekly from Father Gordon MacRae is a sign of God’s love for us.

 Read More